Cawlicott History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The present generation of the Cawlicott family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in Caldecot, which was the name of parishes found in Peterborough and Worcestershire.
 The name was originally derived from the Old English word ceald-cote and literally meant the dweller at the cold-huts.
-CITATION[CLOSE]

 Early Origins of the Cawlicott family

 The surname Cawlicott was first found in various places named Caldecote or Caldecott throughout Britain including Buckinghamshire, Cambridgeshire, Hertfordshire, Huntingdonshire, Northamptonshire, Leicestershire and Warwickshire.

 No fewer than five of them are listed in the Domesday Book of 1086 as Caldecote, Cambridgeshire; Caldecota, Hertfordshire; Caldecote, Warwickshire; Caldecote, Leicestershire; and Caldecote, Northamptonshire.
 Williamscott or Willscott in Oxfordshire was home to the family too.

 "Walter Calcott, in 1575, endowed a free school here with £13 per annum payable out of his manor of Williamscott, for 40 boys chosen by lot from the villages around."
 The hamlet was also made famous as the site that Charles I. slept a night or two prior to the battle of Cropredy-Bridge.